jeremyfprice/personal-site/content/home/events.md

 # Order that this section appears on the page.
 weight: 75

-title: 'Invited Presentations and Media Engagements'
+title: Events
-subtitle:
+subtitle: 'Invited presentations and media engagements'

 content:
   # Page type to display.
 E.g. post, event, publication...